smitmartijn/networkinsight-cookbook/manuscript/ch-7-cli.md

 Running the `show-connectivity-status` command takes a few seconds, but it saves you time in the end because it combines a few other commands into a single command.
 It shows you the networking configuration, so you can check whether it's appropriately configured, NTP status (and if it's in sync or not), and it tests connectivity to the online upgrade and support services in VMware's' cloud.
 The entire networking stack is tested using this command.

-If any of the network settings are incorrect (and the above output gives an error), they can be corrected using the `change-network-settings` command.
+If any of the network settings are incorrect (and the above output gives an error), they can be corrected using `change-network-settings`.
 Be aware that the appliance reboots after changing these settings, but you are warned by the CLI as well.

 If NTP is not in sync, you can dive deeper into the reason by using `ntp diagnose`.
 This goes into a deep dive into all aspects of the NTP service, for instance, what the drift is, what time the synchronization last happened, it also does a port scan on the NTP server to see if it can reach it, and more.